 Data is the fuel that powers a company’s revenue engine.
 Without it, marketers and salespeople would be flying blind.
 And, using data in the most effective way for your GTM engine starts with choosing the right data provider.

 This guide will give you an overview of the B2B data space, along with questions to ask a potential data provider and how to differentiate one from the other.
-In a subsequent article, we'll cover some proxies for accuracy and provide a short comparison between a few different data providers.
+In this article, we provided a short comparison between a few different data providers, so check it out as well!

 First, What Is a B2B Data Provider?

 The term “data provider” describes a wide array of business services.
-Sales intelligence, pipeline prediction, data hygiene, CRM management—these are just some of the things modern data providers provide.
+Sales prospecting lists, contact info enrichment, intent, data hygiene, CRM management—these are just some of the things modern data providers provide.
 In the early days of B2B marketing, data providers were mostly focused on selling contact information.
 Now, the industry has quickly evolved to allow for entire sales and marketing teams to work in tandem to define their ICP, build targeted campaigns, and engage with highly qualified prospects.

 In spite of what most data providers will tell you, there is rarely a one-size-fits-all solution for any business.
 Different providers have different strengths.
 Whether or not a certain provider will fit your needs depends on the type of data you need, the industry your prospects operate in, each provider’s feature set and so much more.